andrereitz/webpack/data/post.md

 author: Link
 ---

-# Long ago in the Kingdom of Hyrule
+# Long Ago in the Kingdom of Hyrule

-Our hero wakes up.
+Our Hero wakes up.
 He is alone.
 He must find his sword.